 The film was directed by multi-talented Lewis R Foster who had directed quite a few John Payne Westerns and later did a lot of TV work, including several Tales of Wells Fargo episodes.

 There’s a good cast.
 Top-billed Linda Farnell is Amy Clarke, some kind of singer or actress (it is never specified) and it was her best Western role (well, this and Two Flags West).
-She had been faintly ridiculous, over-made-up, over-the-top and trying to be Jane Russell, as the Mexican Chihuahua in My Darling Clementine (probably John Ford’s fault along with writers Engel and Miller) but she had been female lead twice with Tyrone Power at Fox, in The Mark of Zorro and Brigham Young, and second to Maureen O’Hara when Joel McCrea was Buffalo Bill, so she was used to big roles in Westerns.
+She had been faintly ridiculous, over-made-up, over-the-top and trying to be Jane Russell, as the Mexican Chihuahua in My Darling Clementine (probably John Ford’s fault along with writers Engel and Miller; I think they were going for a Jane Russell vibe) but she had been female lead twice with Tyrone Power at Fox, in the semi-Westerns The Mark of Zorro and Brigham Young, and second to Maureen O’Hara when Joel McCrea was Buffalo Bill, so she was used to big roles in Westerns.
 She was superb in Two Flags West.
 In this picture she is beautiful, slightly world-weary, feisty, and she acts with power.

 Early on we are shown a derringer in Amy’s purse but it never appears again, sadly, and I don’t know why it was there.
 Maybe to show that she was capable of using firearms if the need arose.

 Robertson was a surprise.
 In early Westerns he was only just the right side of wooden.
 He came across as rather stiff and formal, though good as tough guy.
 In this film, though, he is a Robert Prestonish charming rogue and he loosens up noticeably, often smiling, if cynically, and coming out with the occasional wisecrack.
 He’s still tough, though.
 It’s a good performance.